neondatabase/website/content/docs/community/contribution-guide.md

 ## How to contribute

-The content for the documentation is located in the [Neon website repository](https://github.com/neondatabase/website), in the `/content/docs` directory.
+The content for the documentation is located in the [neondatabase/website](https://github.com/neondatabase/website) repository, in the `/content/docs` directory.
 To contribute, you have two options:

 1. Edit files directly on GitHub.
-2. Fork the `neondatabase/website` repository, create a branch for your changes, and submit a pull request.
+2. Fork the [neondatabase/website](https://github.com/neondatabase/website) repository, create a branch for your changes, and submit a pull request.

 If you prefer the first option, which is great for edits and small updates, there is an **Edit this page** link at the bottom of each Neon documentation page.